Career, Salary and Education Information

 To supplement their work experience in those occupations and show their ability to take on a more creative or a more managerial role, some complete a Master of Fine Arts (MFA) degree.

-Most art directors work 5 years or more in another occupation before becoming art directors.
-Depending upon the industry, they may work as graphic designers, fine artists, editors, photographers, or in another art or design occupation before becoming art directors.
+Most art directors have 5 or more years of work experience in another occupation before becoming art directors.
+Depending upon the industry, they may have previously worked as graphic designers, fine artists, editors, photographers, or in another art or design occupation.

 For many artists, including art directors, developing a portfolio—a collection of an artist's work that demonstrates his or her styles and abilities—is essential.
 Managers, clients, and others look at artists' portfolios when they are deciding whether to hire an employee or contract for an art project.